chrismademe/block-pattern-ui/readme.txt

 == Screenshots ==

-1. A simple UI for managing Block Patterns
+1. List of registered Block Patterns
-2. Organise your patterns with Categories and Keywords
+2. Block Patterns UI settings
-3. Easily insert your Block Patterns into your posts
+3. Easily build and edit your patterns using the Block Editor

 == Changelog ==